gkapfham/www.gregorykapfhammer-old.com/_posts/2019-11-15-Breaking-Benefits.md

 My [research]({{site.baseurl}}research/) in the fields of software engineering and software testing focuses on the design, implementation, and experimental evaluation of automated techniques for finding and fixing the defects that lead to software failure.
-Even though much of my professional work focuses on developing methods to avoid software failure, I've also learning that when software fails it is an opportunity for me to learn about why it failed and to explore alternatives to, for instance, the approach that lead to failure or the software that itself failed.
+Even though much of my professional work develops methods to avoid software failure, I've also learning that when software does fails it is an opportunity for me to learn about why it failed and to explore alternatives to, for instance, the approach that lead to failure or the software that itself failed.
 After reflecting on my research and teaching experiences, it is now clear that I've greatly benefited from software failures!
 Here are a few examples that help to illustrate my point.

 {% include _footers/blog_footer.html %}